dpa99c/cordova-plugin-request-location-accuracy/README.md

 ## Callback constants

 Both the `successCallback()` and `errorCallback()` functions will be passed an object which contains both a descriptive message and a code indicating the result of the operation.
-These constants are defined on the `cordova.plugin.locationAccuracy` object.
+These constants are defined on the `cordova.plugins.locationAccuracy` object.

 ### Success constants

 The `successCallback()` function will be pass an object where the "code" key may correspond to the following values:

-- `cordova.plugin.locationAccuracy.SUCCESS_SETTINGS_SATISFIED`: Success due to current location settings already satisfying requested accuracy.
+- `cordova.plugins.locationAccuracy.SUCCESS_SETTINGS_SATISFIED`: Success due to current location settings already satisfying requested accuracy.
-- `cordova.plugin.locationAccuracy.SUCCESS_USER_AGREED`: Success due to user agreeing to requested accuracy change
+- `cordova.plugins.locationAccuracy.SUCCESS_USER_AGREED`: Success due to user agreeing to requested accuracy change

 ### Error constants

 The `errorCallback()` function will be pass an object where the "code" key may correspond to the following values:

-- `cordova.plugin.locationAccuracy.ERROR_INVALID_ACTION`: Error due invalid action requested.
+- `cordova.plugins.locationAccuracy.ERROR_INVALID_ACTION`: Error due invalid action requested.
-- `cordova.plugin.locationAccuracy.ERROR_INVALID_ACCURACY`: Error due invalid accuracy requested.
+- `cordova.plugins.locationAccuracy.ERROR_INVALID_ACCURACY`: Error due invalid accuracy requested.
-- `cordova.plugin.locationAccuracy.ERROR_EXCEPTION`: Error due to exception in the native code.
+- `cordova.plugins.locationAccuracy.ERROR_EXCEPTION`: Error due to exception in the native code.
-- `cordova.plugin.locationAccuracy.ERROR_CANNOT_CHANGE_ACCURACY`: Error due to not being able to change location accuracy to requested state.
+- `cordova.plugins.locationAccuracy.ERROR_CANNOT_CHANGE_ACCURACY`: Error due to not being able to change location accuracy to requested state.
-- `cordova.plugin.locationAccuracy.ERROR_USER_DISAGREED`: Error due to user rejecting requested accuracy change.
+- `cordova.plugins.locationAccuracy.ERROR_USER_DISAGREED`: Error due to user rejecting requested accuracy change.
-- `cordova.plugin.locationAccuracy.ERROR_GOOGLE_API_CONNECTION_FAILED`: Error due to failure to connect to Google Play Services API.
+- `cordova.plugins.locationAccuracy.ERROR_GOOGLE_API_CONNECTION_FAILED`: Error due to failure to connect to Google Play Services API.
 The "message" key will contain a detailed description of the Google Play Services error.